nk412/nk412.github.io/src/photoblog/greenland.md

 <br>
 <br>

-::dropcap(Ilulissat is home to 5,000 people and 4,000 dogs.
+::dropcap(Home to 5,000 people and 4,000 dogs, Ilulissat is the third largest city in Greenland.
 A generation ago, those two numbers were almost the same.)

 ::image:coffee.avif(Locals having coffee at the communal bar.)
 The town's big store's coffee bar is an excellent place to catch up with old friends, or if you're an outsider, to practice your Greenlandic.